By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 Answer:

-Here are some easily implemented and excellent strategies for dealing with fear of public speaking.
+Here are 14 easily implemented and excellent strategies for dealing with fear of public speaking.
 (I know they work as I use them myself and, over the years have seen them work for umpteen of my students too.)

 Discover the joy of action verbs and make your writing vocally vibrant, succinct and precise.